Perth: Climate

 Perth receives moderate, though highly seasonal, winter-based rainfall.
 Summers are generally hot, sunny and dry, lasting from December to March, with February generally the hottest month.
-Winters are relatively cool and wet, giving Perth a hot-summer Mediterranean climate (Köppen climate classification Csa).
+Winters are relatively mild and wet, giving Perth a hot-summer Mediterranean climate (Köppen climate classification Csa).
 Perth has an average of 8.8 hours of sunshine per day, which equates to around 3,200 hours of sunshine and 138.7 clear days annually, making it Australia's sunniest capital city.